© 2021 Matt Thomas

 Question 2

-Write a JavaScript function that takes in integers and returns the integer with the highest value.
+Write a JavaScript function that takes in an array of integers and returns the integer with the highest value.

 (Do NOT use Math.max()!!!)